 You do not need a book in progress for Intensives.

 Not in retreats.
 While reading group members' work in advance and noting points for discussion is a valuable practice, it's not what we're doing here.
-Your focus is on your book.
+Your focus is on your own work.

-In a pre-retreat coaching session, we'll discuss your work and what you want to accomplish during the retreat, and set out a specific Work Plan.
+In your pre-retreat coaching session, we'll discuss your concept, voice, story, character and craft, as well as what you want to accomplish during the retreat, and set out a specific Work Plan.

 During the retreat, you'll have a scheduled one-on-one meeting to discuss your work-in-progress, your writing and your publication goals.

-Throughout travel retreats we'll have plenty of casual chatting time.
-In virtual retreats, we have cafe time for group chat, and breakout sessions are available with retreat leaders during Writing In Company.
+Throughout travel retreats, we'll have plenty of casual chatting time.
+In virtual retreats, Café Time allows group chat and individual questions.

-After returning home, you'll have another coaching session to check in and address questions or new challenges as you finish your draft.
+After returning home, your follow-up coaching session lets you check in and address questions or new challenges as your writing continues.

 In Italy, India and Costa Rica, a friend or family member age 16+ sharing your room pays a companion fee of about 1/3 the writer's fee.
-Their trip will include lodging, group meals and activities, local tours and airport transfers.
+Their trip includes lodging, group meals and activities, local tours and airport transfers.

 Pairs of writing friends often enjoy Rebirth Your Book together; solo writers make lasting connections.